gummyworm/monster/README.md

 the internal RAM and restore the _entire_ *user* state.
 Although this is a rather large amount of memory, it is mitigated by being handled by a mostly unrolled loop and therefore takes only a fraction of a second to occur.
+Nonetheless, it is apparent when this is happening if you've changed the setup of the VIC registers, or anything in the VIC's visible address range, as the screen will briefly flash with the state of the user program.

 ### Memory Viewer (`F3` while debugging)
 The memory viewer displays the contents of RAM at a given address.
 The memory